 In consultation with our community stakeholders and staff, the Board of Health has developed a Strategic Plan that will guide our operations for the next five years.
 With a vision of healthy communities, healthy people, this Plan will help us achieve our mission of working with our communities to help people become as healthy as they can be.
 For a complete overview of our Mission, Vision, Values, and the five priority areas we will be focusing on for the next five years, we encourage you to have a look at the online version of our 2019 – 2023 Strategic Plan.
 We look forward to working with community partners to implement this Plan, and the impact it will have in our organization and our community.

-Over a five year period (2012-2017), Hastings Prince Edward Public Health (HPEPH) developed and implemented a comprehensive health promotion approach that aimed to address elements of the local built environment that have the potential to influence healthy eating and active living (HEAL) behaviours.
-This report utilizes a contribution analysis (CA) to assess how these strategies contributed to the development of relevant programs and policies with the potential to create supportive environments for HEAL in Hastings and Prince Edward Counties.
+Over a five year period (2012-2017), Hastings Prince Edward Public Health developed and implemented a comprehensive health promotion approach that aimed to address elements of the local built environment that have the potential to influence healthy eating and active living (HEAL) behaviours.
+This contribution analysis report assesses how these strategies contributed to the development of relevant programs and policies with the potential to create supportive environments for HEAL in Hastings and Prince Edward counties.

 2017 Annual Report

 We are pleased to present our 2017 Annual Report, which includes messages from the Chair of the Board of Health and the Office of the Medical Officer of Health, as well as a financial overview and key facts and statistics of the work we do in both health protection and promotion.
 The 2017 report is for the fiscal year which ended on December 31, 2017.